 2. YOUR FINANCIAL PROTECTION

 We are a Member of ABTA, membership number V2359.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
-We can also offer you an arbitration scheme for the resolution of disputes arising out of, or in connection with this contract.
-Further information on the Code and arbitration can be found on ABTA’s website.
+We can also offer you ABTA’s scheme for the resolution of disputes which is approved by the Chartered Trading Standards Institute.
+If we can’t resolve your complaint, go to www.abta.com

 4. PAYMENT FOR YOUR HOLIDAY